 Retirement is the culmination of decades of financial decisions, and the unfortunate truth is that some of those decisions aren’t always good.
 This is exceedingly common, in fact.
 At present, millions of Americans are making financial choices that will hurt them down the road.
-According to a GOBankingRates survey, an alarming 42 percent of Americans will retire broke.
+According to a GOBankingRates survey, an alarming 64% of Americans will retire broke.

 What You Can Do

-Focusing Too Much on Making Money
+Don’t Focus Too Much on Making Money

 Former college professor, researcher and social worker Kathleen Fox wishes she had focused less on money over the years.

-“I worked very hard for most of my life and put aside just enough to live on (pension and social security) when my husband and I retired,” said the mother of three.
+“I worked very hard for most of my life and put aside just enough to live on (pension and Social Security) when my husband and I retired,” said the mother of three.
 “The one regret I have is that I did not take more time off to spend with my children.
 It all went so fast, and I regret every day that I was off working, usually in a job I did not really like, while they were learning and growing — days you can never get back.”

 What You Can Do